Preparing effectively for your exams can help you achieve the results you want. Here's some advice to get you started.

 - Gather your study resources and revision tools in one place.
-You will find subject specifications, past papers and supporting materials very useful – see our resources for revision page.
-Also ask your subject teachers for specific revision tasks or resources.
+You will find subject specifications, past papers and supporting materials very useful – see our revision resources page.
+Also ask your subject teachers for specific revision tasks or materials.

-- It's easier to remember information from shorter study sessions than one long one so take a few short breaks during your study sessions.
+- Research shows that learning is much more effective when spaced out over longer stretches of time.
+It's easier to remember information from several shorter study sessions than one long one, so take a few short breaks during your study sessions.

-- Use practical memory aids where you can; flash cards, infographics, mind maps, videos.
+- Use practical memory aids where you can, such as flash cards, infographics, mind maps or videos.

 - Explain key points to another person.
 Teaching is a good way to remember key facts.

 - Test yourself and ask someone to test you – try online tests and games.

 - Recognise your achievements along the way and celebrate reaching your revision milestones.